soulyvap/wolt-assignment-vite/README.md

 ## Steps

-1. **Download the Zipped File**

-   Download the zipped file of the project onto your local machine.

-2. **Extract the Zipped File**

-   Once the download is complete, locate the zipped file in your system's file explorer.
-Right-click on the file and select "Extract All..." or "Unzip".
-Choose a suitable location for the extracted files.
+After extracting the files:

-3. **Open Terminal/Command Prompt**
+1. **Open Terminal/Command Prompt**

-   Navigate to the location where you extracted the files.
-Open a terminal/command prompt window here.
-On Windows, you can do this by holding Shift and right-clicking within the folder, then selecting "Open PowerShell window here" or "Open command window here".
+   Using the terminal of your choice, navigate to the folder you have extracted from the files using the "cd" command.

-4. **Install Dependencies**
+3. **Install Dependencies**

    Run the following command to install the project's dependencies: